A special 4-week SACI program in Venice, Italy

 Each Summer term SACI offers a special 4-week program in Venice, a city renowned for both its traditional art treasures and its celebration of innovative contemporary art.
 Students visit Venice's great museums and contemporary art exhibitions while learning the fundamentals of Digital Photography.

-In addition to visits to galleries and museums featuring contemporary and historic art, the Summer 2016 program includes visits to sites featured in Venice's 15th International Architecture Exhibition as well as field trips, at no extra cost, to the lovely islands of Murano, Burano, and Torcello, and to the nearby cities of Padua, Vicenza, and Rovereto.
+This program provides an exceptional opportunity for students to take part in one of the world’s most famous and prestigious contemporary art events — the Venice Art Biennale.
+Founded in 1895, the Biennale focuses on cutting-edge contemporary artistic practice and is at the forefront in the research and promotion of new artistic trends.
+In addition to visits to galleries and museums featuring contemporary and historic art, the Summer 2017 program also includes field trips, at no extra cost, to the lovely islands of Murano, Burano, and Torcello, and to the nearby cities of Padua, Vicenza, and Rovereto.

 On field trips, students investigate both the old and the new.
 In Rovereto, they visit MART, the Museum of Modern and Contemporary Art, designed by architect Mario Botta.
 In Vicenza, the Teatro Olimpico—the first indoor theater in masonry in the world—constructed by Andrea Palladio between 1580 and 1585.
 In Padua, they see the world’s oldest university Botanical Garden founded in 1545, and the Anatomical Theater, built in 1594 by Hieronymus Fabricus, still perfectly preserved.

 Art and architectural historian Richard Ingersoll guides students to Venice museums and foundations, including the Peggy Guggenheim Museum, the Pinault Foundation at Palazzo Grassi and Punta della Dogana, the Prada Foundation, and Ca’ Pesaro Galleria dell’Arte Moderna.
-In addition to visiting the 15th International Architecture Exhibition curated by Alejandro Aravena of Chile, students visit contemporary art exhibitions in characteristic Venetian palaces and churches throughout the city.
+In addition to visiting the Venice Biennale, students visit contemporary art exhibitions in characteristic Venetian palaces and churches throughout the city.

 On-Site Program Director Jacopo Santini leads students on photo shoots throughout Venice and during field trips, including La Casa dei Tre Oci on the island of Giudecca, and instructs students in Photoshop, Camera Raw, and other editing programs.
 Students are encouraged to combine an artist’s eye with their technical knowledge to create photographic records about a city that has been “written on water.”
 The goal is to develop each student’s personal vision, a consciousness of photography as a language, and to create portfolios of the highest quality.